yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 protected with any given key.
 In the case of AEAD cipher suites, two separate limits are maintained for each key:

-1. Confidentiality limit (CL), i.e., the amount of records that can be encrypted.
+1. Confidentiality limit (CL), i.e., the number of records that can be encrypted.
 1. Integrity limit (IL), i.e., the amount of records that can fail authentication.